themmixproject/Blazor.Cookies/README.md

 ## Overview

-**MMIX.Blazor.Cookies** is a heavily modified version of **Bitzart's Blazor.Cookies** package with more emphasis on compability with AspDotnet.
-MMIX.Blazor.Cookies is a nuget package that makes working with cookies in Blazor easier.
+**MMIX.MMIX.Blazor.Cookies** is a heavily modified version of **Bitzart's MMIX.Blazor.Cookies** package with more emphasis on compability with AspDotnet.
+MMIX.MMIX.Blazor.Cookies is a nuget package that makes working with cookies in Blazor easier.

 **Credits to the original developers**
 - [Yui Durov](https://github.com/YuriyDurov "Yui Durov")